Niki Payne, Content Writer

 June 23, 2014

 Ever wondered what it’s like to work with Bruce Clay, Inc.?
-We offer Internet marketing services including SEO, PPC, content marketing, web design, and social media marketing.
+We offer Digital marketing services including SEO, PPC, content marketing, web design, and social media marketing.
 Chances are you’ve read our blog, seen Bruce Clay at conferences or attended one of the SEOToolSet Training sessions … and now you’re thinking of hiring BCI.

-Contracting an SEO firm is a major commitment — and even with an award-winning Internet marketing firm that’s been around since 1996, hearing what actual clients say about their experience with BCI is invaluable.
+Contracting an SEO firm is a major commitment — and even with an award-winning Digital marketing firm that’s been around since 1996, hearing what actual clients say about their experience with BCI is invaluable.

 SourcingLine, an independent research firm based in Washington, D.C., recently interviewed four BCI clients as it prepared to release a series of reports ranking digital marketing agencies in major cities (SourcingLine currently ranks BCI as the No. 1 digital marketing agency in Los Angeles and the country).